yogesh6007/connector/README.md

 **Connector** is a student-built digital community platform designed to bring people, opportunities, projects, resources, and collaboration together in one connected ecosystem.

-Developed as a **Minimum Viable Product (MVP)** during a hackathon, Connector focuses on solving the problem of fragmented opportunities and making it easier for students to discover, connect, collaborate, and grow.
+Developed as a **Minimum Viable Product (MVP)** during aAleropath, Connector focuses on solving the problem of fragmented opportunities and making it easier for students to discover, connect, collaborate, and grow.

 🥇 **Achievement: 1st Place**